Put Our Firm in Your Corner

 - Retirement accounts.

 In New York, assets are divided according to the rule of equitable distribution.
-This means that the court considers each partner’s personal and financial needs when dividing a couple’s property, rather than making a blanket distribution by cutting the asset pool in half.
+This means that you and your spouse must divide your marital assets fairly, but this does not necessarily mean a 50/50 split.
+Instead, the court considers each partner’s personal and financial needs when dividing a couple’s property, rather than making a blanket distribution by cutting the asset pool in half.
 It may consider the tax obligation of each asset as well as each partner’s circumstances following the divorce regarding child custody and earning capacity.

 If you are a parent, a child custody order will be part of your divorce settlement.
 A child support order will also likely be part of the settlement.
 This is money paid from one parent to the other to help with the expenses of raising a child.

 There are two types of child custody: physical and legal.
 Physical custody refers to the house where the child resides.
 Legal custody is the right to make decisions on the child’s behalf, such as those relating to the child’s religious upbringing or medical care.
-You may be ordered to have joint or sole custody in either or both categories.
+The court may order you to have joint or sole custody in either or both categories.
 When a child spends more than 50 percent of his or her time with one parent, the other parent may have visitation with the child.

 Spousal Maintenance After Your Divorce